x123/certwatch/README.md

 *   **Configurable Outputs:** Supports various output formats including structured `JSON`, a compact `PlainText` summary for `stdout`, and webhook notifications (e.g., for Slack integration).
+*   **Asynchronous & Non-Blocking Architecture:** Utilizes a fully non-blocking, asynchronous design for efficient handling of all I/O-bound operations, ensuring high performance under heavy load.
+*   **Pattern Hot-Reloading:** Enables dynamic updates to regex pattern files with a seamless switchover, allowing for continuous monitoring without interrupting the data stream or requiring a service restart.
 *   **Logged Metrics:** Periodically logs key operational metrics to the console, providing insights into the application's performance and activity.